shanmuhammad137/crispy-garbanzo/README.md

 ## Beginner Level 2

-Once you have a solution, please create a GitHub repo and send it to shanmuhammad137@gmail.com for review.
+Once you have a solution, please create a branch and upload in this repo.

 ## We are looking for